Tasks vs Services

 group | ✅ default "Tasks" | ✅ default "Services" |

-Everything else — timeout, graceful_stop, log_max_size,
+Everything else behaves identically on both sides — timeout,

-log_on_full, keep_runs, keep_for, notify_on_failure,
+graceful_stop, log_max_size, log_on_full, keep_runs, keep_for,

-both. max_concurrent and queue_max are task-only;
+max_concurrent and queue_max

-backoff_reset_after is service-only.
+is service-only.

 What both share